 Yoga, as my profession, allows me to hold space and provide guidance to people with a wide variety of body shapes and physical abilities.
 For some, I offer biomechanically sound, individualized yoga poses and movement modalities to aid in physical (and sometimes emotional) recovery.
 In group classes I present a variety of thoughtful modifications and pose variations so each person can deeply connect within themselves at a pace and level best suited for them.
 Regardless of setting or specific focus in any given session, I love to create safe, nurturing, and ultimately fun experiences for everyone – and look forward to working with you!

+I currently reside and teach within the boundaries of traditional Kumeyaay lands in eastern San Diego County (La Mesa).
 I am a physically active, fun, outdoorsy kind of person and have always been curious about and amazed by the complexities of the human body.
 I studied movement science as both an undergrad, and graduate student and was hired as a kinesiologist in the Motion Analysis Laboratory at the Children’s Hospital in San Diego.
 There, through the study of gait (walking patterns) I gained a great deal of appreciation for the capabilities of the human body, and how it can compensate due to injury or other inherent challenges.

 During my time at the hospital, I was introduced to yoga but didn’t go out of my way to continue much until after I got pregnant.
 At that time yoga became my “go to” activity because it both energized and relaxed me.
 It had the same effect on my son who always got very active inside me during and after class, then was mellow after that.
 Yoga means connecting, and this was a special time for us to bond – even before he was born!